Super Bowl XLIX halftime show: Left Shark

 During Perry's performance of "Teenage Dream" and "California Gurls", she was accompanied by several dancers in various beach-themed costumes, including two dressed as sharks.
 Left Shark, on house left, to Perry's right (stage right), received significant fan and media attention during and after the halftime performance because of its distinct dance moves, which were both offbeat and out of sync with the "Right Shark".
 Left Shark quickly became an Internet sensation, appearing on social media sites such as Facebook and Twitter and also became an internet meme.
 The identities of both sharks were later revealed to be Perry's longtime background dancers Scott Myrick (Right Shark) and Bryan Gaw (Left Shark).

 Various other elements of Perry's performance, such as her entrance on a mechanical lion, her costumes, and her exit on a flying star (which itself was compared to the former logo of NBC's PSA segments The More You Know), were all incorporated into humorous images on social media.

 Organizing choreographer RJ Durell stated that the dancers, both long-time stage performers from Perry's past concerts, were not given rigorous choreography but instead told to mimic Perry's moves.
 In an interview with The Hollywood Reporter, Durell said that the Left Shark's performance was intentional, stating their objectives were to "perform Katy's trademark moves to the 'Teenage Dream' chorus, which they both did perfectly" and "have loads of fun, and bring to life these characters in a cartoon manner, giving them a Tweedledee/Tweedledum-type persona".

 Super Bowl halftime show director Hamish Hamilton later said that the Left Shark performance was inspired by a Scissor Sisters performance in the 2005 Brit Awards, where the group played "Take Your Mama" in front of a surreal farmyard with massive bird-like puppets.
 Hamilton stated that, "We were trying to work out how we could bring a beach scene to life and so one of the references that we looked at was that Scissor Sisters performance.
 The genesis of the Left Shark was actually a singing melon."

-After the Super Bowl, lawyers for Perry began trying to obtain a copyright for Left Shark and also sought trademark protection.
+After the Super Bowl, lawyers for Perry sought copyright and trademark protection for Left Shark.
 Specifically, they tried to register Left Shark as a trademark with the USPTO.
 Perry's team also sought to register "Right Shark", "Drunk Shark", and "Basking Shark".
 The U.S. Trademark Office rejected her initial attempt to register "Left Shark".
 Her team initiated litigation against an Orlando, Florida, artist named Fernando Sosa, who had been making 3-D figurines of Left Shark.